How to Protect Your Child From a Narcissistic Father or Mother

 The Court can also order counseling for the children.
 The purpose of counseling is the road to recovery, coping, and healing.

-What is parental alienation and what can you do about it?
-Emotional abuse is an integral part of parental alienation because parental alienation is ultimately a severe and direct form of that abuse.
+What is parental alienation, and what can you do about it?
+Emotional abuse is an integral part of parental alienation because parental alienation is ultimately a severe and direct form of abuse.

 Let's just say it - co-parenting with a narcissist is darn difficult.
 Since communication is the key to co-parenting and a focus off the "self" and on the child's best interest is the ignition that turns its engine, a father or mother who has a serious narcissistic personality disorder won't have an interest in either.

 Yes, co-parenting is preferred.
 No, co-parenting is not the only option.
-There is also parallel parenting which can be very effective when someone is "co-parenting challenged."
+Parallel parenting can also be very effective when someone is "co-parenting challenged."
 What is parallel parenting?
-Read our featured article on parallel parenting plans on high conflict custody cases.
+Read our featured article on parallel parenting plans in high-conflict custody cases.

-You know the best way to give a narcissist parent what he or she wants?
+Do you know the best way to give a narcissistic parent what he or she wants?

 React emotionally and illogically.
 Facts are stubborn things, former president John Adams said.
 Facts are your ally.

-Skip the emotions, anger, frustration, none of it helps your children.
+Skip the emotions, anger, and frustration; none helps your children.

 It just distracts you from what is in your children's best interest.

-Common sense and support from family and friends who are focused on these same goals really help.
+Common sense and support from family and friends focused on these same goals help.

 But ultimately, you control your words and actions.